TestRoomUA/4Containers/README.md

  * Pause, Close pin code lock — Esc
  * Exit at the end of the level — F

-For TESTING the game you need download folder for your OS and open .exe file (on Windows)
+For PLAYING the game you need download folder for your OS and open .exe file (on Windows)

 Game-related video content: